 =workgropupselector(“tag”, “roles_for_entrust”, “roles_for_distrust”)

 The tag selects the workgroup names that appear in the dropdown.
 Assign this tag to the workgroups you want to be eligible in the list.
+The tag name must be entered as a string value; you cannot use a cell reference.

 Enter the user selection logic (read more below) that designates the users that can entrust a wrap instance to an eligible workgroup.